vEnhance/1802/src/chvar.typ

 #digression(title: [Digression on what $dif u dif v$ means])[
   For 18.02, the equation $dif u dif v = |det J_(bf(T))| dif x dif y$ is more of a mnemonic right now than an actual equation;
-  that's because in 18.02 we don't give a definition of what $dif x$ or $dif y$ etc.
+  that's because in 18.02 we don't give a definition of what $dif x$ or $dif y$ mean.
   It can be made into a precise statement using something called a _differential form_.
   This is out of scope for 18.02, which has the unfortunate consequence that I can't give a formal explanation why the change-of-variable formula works.